Security is a 24/7 effort

 - Read this brochure titled "You Have the Power to Stop Identity Theft".

-- Watch the FDIC YouTube video below to learn how to avoid being victimized by online fraudulent activity.
+- Watch this FDIC YouTube video to learn how to avoid being victimized by online fraudulent activity.
 To view other educational videos visit the FDIC’s YouTube channel.

 - Visit the Federal Trade Commission consumer information website to learn how you can protect yourself from identity theft.